Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Current Project**
 * Release 0.2.

-* Make all Souls actually work with the new system.
 * Add tile abilties.
 Like "opens on room clear".
 Maybe make returnExits different too.
 * Fix mouse movement with falling and para.
 If there's a bug there.
 * Make mouse movement follow Terminal.